What is workmux?

 Read the introduction blog post for a quick overview.

-- Create git worktrees with matching tmux windows in a single command (
+- Create git worktrees with matching tmux windows (or kitty/WezTerm tabs) in a single command (

 add) - Merge branches and clean up everything (worktree, tmux window, branches) in one command (